Adam is known for his thoughtfulness, honesty, and plain speaking style.

 - Appointed Prime Minister’s Trade Envoy to Ghana in 2016.

-- At the 2015 election, Adam was returned to Windsor with the biggest majority in the history of the seat with 63%.
-This is the third highest percentage of the vote won by any Conservative MP.
+- At the 2017 election, Adam was returned to Windsor with the greatest number of votes in the history of the constituency, and the highest share of the vote since the 1950s.

 - Adam claims no personal expenses and was labelled an “expenses saint” by the Daily Telegraph in 2009.